nazmul-nhb/powershell-script-express-ts-mongoose-vercel/README.md

 **Just use the ```create-express-ts-server.ps1`` file, You don't need this whole folder!**

-This script automates the creation of a basic Express server setup with TypeScript, Mongoose, and essential configurations like ESLint and Prettier.
+This PowerShell script automates the creation of a basic Express server setup with TypeScript, Mongoose, and essential configurations like ESLint and Prettier.
 The template includes a MongoDB configuration, routing, controllers, and utility scripts.
 Also Provides vercel.json file for easy vercel deployment.

 ## Author